 You will need to take a clean paper towel and gently dab the extra moisture and water off the top and around the rim of the pan.

-When the timer beeps on the Instant Pot immediately turn the pressure cooker off or unplug it (if left alone it will automatically switch to “warm” and will depressurize much slower).
+When the timer beeps on the Instant Pot immediately turn the pressure cooker off or unplug it (if left alone it will automatically switch to “warm” and will depressurize much slower–that’s not what you want.
+Make sure the pressure cooker is set to OFF).

-Once it’s naturally released carefully remove the lid to avoid dropping any additional moisture on to the top of the cheesecake.
+Once it has naturally released carefully remove the lid to avoid dropping any additional moisture on to the top of the cheesecake.

 Then, using a paper towel, dab any moisture off the cheesecake that may have collected after opening the lid.